Kong/docs.konghq.com/app/konnect/updates.md

 **Vitals custom reports** <span class="badge alpha"></span>

-: Through the Vitals menu, you can create custom reports to track API calls based on services, routes, or applications.
+: Through the Vitals menu, you can create custom reports to track API requests for services, routes, and applications.

 : See the [custom reports documentation](/konnect/vitals/generate-reports) for more information.

 **Custom plugin requirements have changed**
 : Some custom plugin limitations have changed or been removed.
-See the latest requirements in the [plugin doc](/konnect/servicehub/plugins).
+See the latest requirements in the [plugin documentation](/konnect/servicehub/plugins).

 : Custom plugins can't be added directly through the {{site.konnect_saas}} application.
 If you have a custom plugin you want to use in {{site.konnect_short_name}}, contact [Kong Support](https://support.konghq.com/).